Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 That makes it the largest California Consumer Privacy Act (CCPA) settlement in history; previously, the largest CCPA penalty was $2.75M, handed down to Disney in February 2026.
 But the size of the penalty is not the most important part.

-The real story is what California regulators tested: whether GM could justify why sensitive driving data was still retained, why it was later reused for insurance risk scoring, and why that actual data flow contradicted what consumers were told.
+The real story is what California regulators tested: whether GM could justify why sensitive driving data was still retained, why it was later sold to data brokers for insurance risk scoring, and why that actual data flow contradicted what consumers were told.

 That matters far beyond connected vehicles.
-The GM case is the first CCPA action enforcing CCPA’s data minimization and purpose limitation requirements.
+The GM case is the first regulatory action enforcing CCPA’s data minimization requirement.

 For privacy and legal teams, the question is no longer just whether the policy says the right thing.
 It’s whether data processing evidence can prove that the data was collected, retained, shared, and deleted for the right reasons under CCPA.